nova-labs/meetup2apricot/docs/man/meetup2apricot.rst

    Log warnings and higher level messages to standard error.
    This is useful when running in cron job because cron will mail any standard error output.

+.. option:: MEETUP_ID

+   Download from Meetup to Wild Apricot only those events matching the optional one or more Meetup event IDs.
+   When no Meetup IDs are specified, download all upcoming Meetup events.

 .. _meetup2apricot-environment: